Lifestyle

 5. The Kids Village

-During Kempenfest, visitors can explore the Turkey Farmers Kids Village, which is one of the newer attractions.
-As mentioned earlier, the village is home to the KOOL FM Family Stage.
-This stage will have tons of great entertainment from kids programming to World Music showcases to local bands.
-Every show host on the stage will be free to watch, thanks to TD and KOOL FM.
+During Kempenfest, visitors can explore the Kids Village.
+As mentioned earlier, the village is home to the Pratt Homes Community Stage.
+This stage will have tons of great entertainment from kids programming to Bollywood Live to local bands.
+Every show host on the stage will be free to watch.

 The Kids Village also offers plenty of activities for children and their families including interactive games, art workshops, and more.
 Additionally, the Kids Village is proud to host professional wrestling events on Saturday and Sunday evenings.